 So, Are Wedding Bands and Wedding Rings The Same Thing?

 Essentially, yes.
 There is little to no difference between a wedding band and a wedding ring.
 If you really want to get nit-picky, you could say that a wedding “ring” is styled and designed more for a woman, while a wedding “band” is styled and designed more for a man.
 This can be true, but it’s not always true.
 Wedding rings for women eventually evolved into something that looks more delicate and feminine and may have more style and pomp than a wedding band made for men.

-What is a Wedding Band Worth?
+What Is a Wedding Band Worth?

-There’s no way to answer this question accurately, since every wedding ring is priced differently depending on size, style, and design.
-However, generally engagement rings are the most expensive, while wedding bands are more modestly priced.
+There’s no way to answer this question accurately since every wedding ring is priced differently depending on size, style and design.
+However, generally, engagement rings are the most expensive, while wedding bands are more modestly priced.

 This is largely because engagement rings tend to be flashier and more intricately designed than wedding bands.
 They have delicate designs and are decorated with precious gems of varying sizes and may be made from highly precious metals.
-On the flip side, wedding bands, especially for men, are made from less precious metals and boast few, if any gemstones.
+On the flip side, wedding bands, especially for men, are made from less precious metals and boast few, if any, gemstones.

 However, even though flashier engagement rings are the norm, that doesn’t mean the opposite can’t be true.
 Some couples decide to invest in a simple engagement ring, solely so they can save their dollars and get their wedding bands of choice.

 At the end of the day, the decision to wear a wedding ring and/or an engagement ring is a personal choice.
 With so many styles and designs to choose from, it’s easier than ever to find a wedding band perfect for your lifestyle and personal preferences.
 And no matter what kind of wedding ring you wear, the symbolism doesn’t change.
-Love and commitment is the name of the game!
+Love and commitment are the names of the game!